13.2. Template Functions

 }

 The min template function and comparator objects.
-Function objects, or functors are objects that behave like functions - they are instances of classes that define the function call operator, operator().
-Comparators are a special case where the operator compares two objects and returns a value encoding their relative order.
+Function objects, or functors are objects that behave like functions - they are instances of classes that define the function operator, operator().
+Comparators are a special case in which the operator compares two objects and returns a value that encodes their relative order.
 In general, they can return an integer encoding like the strcmp function.
 However, min function comparators must return a Boolean value or a value that can be converted unambiguously to a Boolean - true if the first argument comes before the second; false otherwise.
 In this example, an instance of the CompareName class is created and passed as the third argument to the min function. c1 is a comparator ordering two Employee objects by name; we could also create a new comparator ordering Employee objects by id.

 1. The textbook version, (a < b) ? a : b, and the linked online version, !(b < a) ? a : b, are similar but not identical.
-The difference between the two versions' tests (the conditional operator's first operand) is subtle and often irrelevant.
+The difference between the versions' tests (the conditional operator's first expression) is subtle and often irrelevant.
 The two versions behave differently only when a == b.
 In this case, the textbook version returns b while the online version returns a.
 But, since the two are equal, does it matter which value the function returns?

 Alone, returning b rather than a is irrelevant.
 However, the difference may become relevant when the min function is part of a more complex operation, such as sorting an array's elements.
 A sorting algorithm is said to be stable (an often desirable characteristic) if it doesn't change the relative order of equal elements.
 For example, if a precedes b in an unsorted array, a stable sorting algorithm will preserve that relative order in the sorted array.
 If the sorting function calls min, the online version maintains the sorting operation's stability, while the textbook's simpler version does not.